Main content

 Generally, you can wear eyeliner with eyelash extensions.
 However, you may need to be extra careful with your technique and the removal process.
 We recommend asking your lash technician about tightlining so you can get their opinion and learn their tips.

-How to remove tightline eyeliner
+How do you remove tightline eyeliner?

 Shop Eyeliner for Tightlining